make-demo-learn-math/make-demo-learn-math.github.io/doc/backup2.md

+- Thank you very much for the introduction.
+- This is my first time using Google Slides for a presentation so please bear with me.
+- It seems to have a lot of nice features for graphs and charts, so I'd like to start things off with a **pie chart**.

 # Writing a game

-> - _Do you know how hard it is
->   to make a pie chart in Google Slides
->   that looks like Pacman?_

-- What are the ingredients that we need for effective learning?
-  - Well, we need positive reinforcement
-  - And, we need intrinsic motivation
-  - Video games can provide both of these.
-- On the other side,
-  we have things that we can learn from writing software:
-  - We learn to solve problems
-  - And, often we learn about logic and mathematics
-- So it makes sense to combine all of these together by writing a game.
+- This pie chart shows the results of a scientific, in-depth study that I made... _(just kidding - it's a Pacman)_
+- Let's face it, video games are just plain **fun**.
+- They can also provide many key ingredients for effective learning such as positive reinforcement and intrinsic motivation.
+- For someone with a passion for video games, writing a game can be a great way to learn mathematics and problem solving skills.
-- The problem is that writing a game is a huge effort, even with all of the development tools and game engines that are available.
+- However writing a complete game is a huge undertaking, even with all of the development tools and game engines that are available.
-  - What if we tackle something more attainable like writing just a single feature within a game?
-  - Do we still get all of these benefits?
-  - _I_ think so.
-- Today, I would like to share my own experience and show you some pretty amazing things that I've learned and which I think you will find interesting too, whether or not you are a programmer.
+- Rather than writing a complete game, let's consider writing just a small demo or a couple of individual features within the game, and we will see some of the interesting things that we can learn along the way.

 # Learning objectives

-- Let's talk briefly about some of the things that we are going to learn today.
-  - I've made a checklist with 3 things on it so that we can check them off as we go.
-  - The takeaways will be a little different depending on if you are a technical person or a non-technical person, but regardless, there will be something for everyone.
-- First, we're going to start by using a certain type of arithmetic called "modular arithmetic".
+- What do we hope to take away from this presentation?
+- Our learning objective is
+  to gain an appreciation
+  for some of the interesting mathematics involved in video game development, such as:
+  - Modular arithmetic
-  - We will use it to generate a random-looking sequence of numbers for our game.
+    - for generating random-looking numbers
-  - Don't worry about the name "modular arithmetic".
-  - It's actually something that you've already learned way back in elementary school.
-  - We are going to walk through a simple example and I will show you just how easy it is.
-  - If you are a programmer then you already know how this works, so I've got another takeaway for you.
-  - I've got a JavaScript implementation of a seedable pseudorandom number generator that you can use in your own game or simulation.
-  - The thing that I find really amazing here is that such a simple equation can produce such chaotic results.
-  - I mean, it literally just uses a multiplication and the modulo operator to generate the next random number.
-  - The real secret is in how to select the right set of constants to use.
+  - Spherical geometry
-- The second learning objective is about taking the random numbers that we generated and mapping them to points on a planet.
+    - for mapping those numbers to points on a planet
-  - To do this, we are going to use a little trick.
-  - It's based on a very surprizing result in "spherical geometry".
-  - By taking advantage of this, we will see how to map our random numbers to different locations on the planet such that they are distributed uniformly.
-- The third learning objective is probably my favourite.
-  - It uses something called quaternion algebra.
+  - Quaternion algebra
-  - We are going to use it for rotating the 3D view in our game.
+    - for rotating a 3D view of the planet from an orbiting satellite
-  - But I've got an interesting way of visualizing quaternions in terms of how they represent 3D rotations.
-  - If you are not familiar with quaternions, this will help you to understand or at least appreciate how fascinating the math really is.
-  - Even if you are a programmer who has used quaternions before, hopefully this will give you new insight into how remarkably well-suited they are for things like this.
-  - If you've used the Slerp function before then you already know how useful it is.
-  - But it's also a tricky function to implement.
-  - In fact, many years ago I spent a lot of time trying to optimize it to make it run faster.
-  - It turns out that there is an alternative which is much faster and easier to implement.
-  - What's remarkable about that is how well it works considering how simple it is compared to Slerp.
+- You don't need to be a programmer or a mathematician.
+- In fact, we will see
+  how to generate random-looking numbers using nothing more than the arithmetic that you learned in elementary school -
+  (just with bigger numbers).
+- The goal here is to keep things fun and interesting for everyone.
+- If you **are** a programmer, then another takeaway from this presentation is a random number generator in JavaScript which you are welcome to use in your own game.

 # Premise

-- Ok, this is the fun part...
 - We need a premise for our game to provide some motivation.
 - The following is just an example